autocrypt/autocrypt/doc/faq.rst

 apparently-arbitrary pattern based on the origin of the remote peer's last-received message.

-Level 1 therefore defines an Autocrypt setup process which involes sending and receiving a :ref:`setup message`.
+Level 1 therefore defines an Autocrypt setup process which involves sending and receiving a :ref:`setup message <setup-message>`.
 This allows two Autocrypt MUAs to share secret key material so that mails can be decrypted and read on both devices.
-This transfer of secret key material currently requires the user to type in a long :ref:`setup code`.
+This transfer of secret key material currently requires the user to type in a long :ref:`setup code <setup-code>`.
 For level 2, we aim to provide a pairing mechanism which only uses a short number to secure the peering.